GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 image: images/hris_integration_overview.png
 category: 12
 summary: |
   This Genesys Cloud Developer Blueprint integrates Genesys Cloud with an HRIS to retrieve employee time-off balances and provide that information in Genesys Cloud workforce management.
-When a time-off request is created or updated in Genesys Cloud workforce management, the integration inserts the request to the HRIS for tracking and verification against the employee's available balance.
+When a time-off request is approved, or an approved request is updated in Genesys Cloud Workforce Management, the integration inserts the request into the HRIS for tracking and verification against the employee's available balance.
 ---
 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}
 Genesys Cloud blueprints were built to help you jump-start building an application or integrating with a third-party partner.